-The POC must be completed in a face-to-face visit with the recipient, and members of his/her support network, which may include family members, appropriate professionals, and others, who are well acquainted with the recipient.
-The POC meeting must be held at a time that is convenient for the recipient.
+The Plan of Care must be completed in a face-to-face visit with the recipient, and members of his/her support network, which may include family members, appropriate professionals, and others, who are well acquainted with the recipient.
+The Plan of Care meeting must be held at a time that is convenient for the recipient.

-The support coordinator must first identify on the POC the supports and services (e.g. natural supports, home health services, hospice, etc.) that are currently being provided to the recipient and then identify and develop a plan to obtain those needed supports/services the recipient is not receiving.
+The support coordinator must first identify on the Plan of Care the supports and services (e.g. natural supports, home health services, hospice, etc.) that are currently being provided to the recipient and then identify and develop a plan to obtain those needed supports/services the recipient is not receiving.

-The POC must be outcome-oriented, individualized and time limited.
-The planning process should include tailoring the POC to the recipient's needs based on the on-going personal outcomes assessment.
+The Plan of Care must be outcome-oriented, individualized and time limited.
+The planning process should include tailoring the Plan of Care to the recipient's needs based on the on-going personal outcomes assessment.
 It must develop mutually agreed upon strategies to achieve or maintain the desired personal outcomes, which rely on informal, natural community supports and appropriate formal paid services (e.g. home health services, hospice, etc.).
-The recipient, support coordinator, members of the recipient's support system, including appropriate professional personnel, must be directly involved in the development of the POC.
+The recipient, support coordinator, members of the recipient's support system, including appropriate professional personnel, must be directly involved in the development of the Plan of Care.

-The POC must assist the recipient to make informed choices about all aspects of supports and services needed to achieve their desired personal outcomes, which, involves assisting the recipient to identify specific, realistic needs and choices for the POC.
+The Plan of Care must assist the recipient to make informed choices about all aspects of supports and services needed to achieve their desired personal outcomes, which, involves assisting the recipient to identify specific, realistic needs and choices for the Plan of Care.
 It must also assist the recipient in developing an action plan which will lead to the implementation of strategies to achieve the desired personal outcomes, including action steps, review dates and individuals who will be responsible for specific steps.

-The POC must incorporate steps that empower and help the recipient to develop independence, growth, and self-management.
+The Plan of Care must incorporate steps that empower and help the recipient to develop independence, growth, and self-management.

-The POC must be written in language that is understandable to all parties involved.
+The Plan of Care must be written in language that is understandable to all parties involved.
 Specific problems due to a diagnosis or situation that causes a problem for the recipient must be clearly explained.
 The POC must be approved prior to issuance of any prior authorization.